AlxHnr/build.vim/README.md

 ## Usage

 Just open a source file and run it using `:Build run`.
 Some files need to be build in advance with the `:Build` command.
+Various build systems must be initialized with `:BuildInit` before they can be used.

 The variable `b:build_system_name` will be set if the current file belongs to a supported build system.